-- The mean amount consumed of solid food (including milk) is 20 g/kg bw/day (based on the Australian 2011-12 National Nutrition and Physical Activity Survey (2011-12 NNPAS) consumption data). - The mean amount consumed of non-milk beverages is 30 g/kg bw/day (based on the 2011-12 NNPAS consumption data). - FSANZ would generally assume 12.5% of solid foods contain the enzyme based on commonly used default proportions noted in the FAO/WHO Environmental Health Criteria (EHC) 240 Chapter 6 on dietary exposure assessment (FAO/WHO 2009).
+- The mean amount consumed of solid food (including milk) is 20 g/kg bw/day (based on the Australian 2011-12 National Nutrition and Physical Activity Survey (2011-12 NNPAS) consumption data12). - The mean amount consumed of non-milk beverages is 30 g/kg bw/day (based on the 2011-12 NNPAS consumption data). - FSANZ would generally assume 12.5% of solid foods contain the enzyme based on commonly used default proportions noted in the FAO/WHO Environmental Health Criteria (EHC) 240 Chapter 6 on dietary exposure assessment (FAO/WHO 2009). - However, the applicant has assumed a higher proportion of 25% based on the nature and extent of use of the enzyme and therefore FSANZ has also used this proportion for solid foods as a worst-case scenario. - FSANZ would generally assume 25% of non-milk beverages contain the enzyme based on commonly used default proportions noted in the FAO/WHO Environmental Health Criteria (EHC) 240 Chapter 6 on dietary exposure assessment (FAO/WHO 2009).